First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: Introduction and main results

 More generally, we believe that Sobolev spaces and energy measures are relevant to similar quasisymmetric uniformization problems and the attainment problem for Ahlfors regular conformal dimension on other `self-similar spaces' such as boundaries of hyperbolic groups and Julia sets in conformal dynamics.
 It would be interesting to construct Sobolev space, energy measures and prove analogues of Theorem \ref{t:attain} for fractals arising from hyperbolic groups and conformal dynamics \cite{Bon,Kle}.
 Another obvious question is to use Theorem \ref{t:attain} to solve the attainment problem.
 This motivates further study of energy measures.

-Although we discussed three approaches towards defining Sobolev space based on discrete energies, Korevaar-Schoen energies, and upper gradients, there are several omissions.
-Among them, we mention Sobolev spaces constructed using two-point estimates by Haj\l asz (Haj\l asz–Sobolev space) \cite{Haj96}, Poincar\'e inequalities by Haj\l asz--Koskela (Poincar\'e-Sobolev space) \cite{HK95,HK00}, and using weak $L^p$-estimates of gradient on hyperbolic fillings by Bonk--Saksman \cite{BS18}.
+Although we discussed three approaches towards defining Sobolev space based on discrete energies, Korevaar--Schoen energies, and upper gradients, there are several omissions.
+Among them, we mention Sobolev spaces constructed using two-point estimates by Haj\l asz (Haj\l asz--Sobolev space) \cite{Haj96}, Poincar\'e inequalities by Haj\l asz--Koskela (Poincar\'e--Sobolev space) \cite{HK95,HK00}, using weak $L^p$-estimates of gradient on hyperbolic fillings by Bonk--Saksman \cite{BS18}, and using the modulus of gradient based on a strongly local regular Dirichlet form \cite{BBR24,Kuw24}.
 It would be interesting to understand if these spaces or their variants are related to our Sobolev spaces constructed using discrete energies.